fxbonnet/better-sql-orm-in-java/README.md

 - Clone the project
 - Build the root project `mvn clean install`
-- Build the example project in the `bsoij-example` directory : `mvn clean install`
+- Build the example project in the `bsoij-example` directory : `mvn clean install` and play with it

 ## Limitations